flyingcircusio/backy/doc/man-backy.rst

         Defaults to 1 (no parallel backups).

     status-file
-        Path to a JSON status dump which is regularly updated by the scheduler and evaluated by **backy check**.
+        Path to a YAML status dump which is regularly updated by the scheduler and evaluated by **backy check**.
 Defaults to `{base-dir}/status`.

+    status-interval
+        Update status file every N seconds (default: 30).

+    telnet-addrs
+        Comma-separated list of listen addresses for the telnet server (default: 127.0.0.1, ::1).

+    telnet-port
+        Port number of the telnet server (default: 6023).

 .. _schedules: